noa/iur/README.md

 		      --num_classes 120601
 		      --framework custom
 ```
-This assumes you have downloaded the dataset from
-`https://cs.jhu.edu/~noa/data/emnlp2019.tar.gz` into a directory called DATA.
+This assumes your preprocessed data is located in directory
+specified by the environment variable `$DATA` matching the
+given file pattern.
 Note the quotes around the data paths, which are intended to prevent
 the expansion of the glob by the shell.